Average Settlement for Car Accident Back and Neck Injury in FloridaTrusted Content

 Our client was taken to the emergency room with a cervical spine injury as well as lower back pain.
 Shortly after his emergency care, an MRI scan confirmed that he had suffered multiple herniated discs in his neck.
 Due to this serious cervical spine injury, he was referred to an orthopedic surgeon who recommended a two-level disc replacement surgery which our client underwent.

 The insurance company initially made a low offer of only $100,000.00 which was a lesser amount than the outstanding medical bills.
 They contended that the disc injuries pre-existed the accident and were degenerative in nature.
 We fought back hard arguing that given our client’s lack of previous injury and the nature of the disc herniations, it was far more likely that the accident caused them.
 Ultimately, we forced the insurance company to triple its initial offer.
 We obtained $300,000.00 as compensation for our client’s injuries.
 Our client was pleased with our representation, our negotiations, and the ultimate case result.

-What Can I Expect from My Cervical Sprain Car Accident Settlement?
+What Amount Can I Expect from My Cervical Sprain Car Accident Settlement?

 Many factors influence the average settlement for cervical spine injuries in Florida.
 The settlement amount fluctuates based on the characteristics of your personal injury claim, including the:

 - The extent of pre-existing injuries;

 - Cost of medical treatment; and

 Thus, cervical spine injury settlement offers to depend heavily on the individual circumstances of your claim.
 It is best to discuss the specifics of your case with a qualified car accident attorney to determine what compensation you are entitled to.

 Here’s How Having An Attorney Can Increase Your Back & Neck Injury Settlement